sharmalab/Emory-BMI-GSoC/README.md

 **Overview:** Sepsis is a clinical condition requiring intensive care, and can lead to organ dysfunction or death.
 The aim of this project is to develop novel machine learning algorithms for earlier prediction of sepsis using a minimal set of clinical variables.

-**Required Skills:** Machine learning, deep learning, python, tensor flow, SQL
+**Required Skills:** Machine learning, deep learning, Python, Tensorflow, SQL

 ***